 What did they announce?
 Their new initiative amounts to an evolution of the textbook.
 Or the way students access information, depending on your perspective.

 The Boy Genius Report explains, “Textbooks for iPad, which became available by way of a new textbook category in iBooks 2, provide students with a modern, interactive replacement for conventional printed textbooks.
 They support multitouch gestures and also feature dictionary look-up integration and annotation.
 Students can highlight text, take notes and even create virtual note cards to reference later while studying.”

 Textbook has become something of a four-letter word in education, and for good reason.
+We’ve shared ways to use the iPad in the classroom but it’s not always a seamless experience.
 While hardback-bound collections of content-specific information (that’s a textbook) are certainly not the gremlin sabotaging education, how those books are used can be a problem.
 The textbook becomes iPad movement certainly addresses the issue of form and improves the potential quality of the information students access.
 It allows for instant updates as content changes, embedded multimedia, electronic searching, note-taking collaboration, and a more familiar feel for digital natives that have grown up with smartphones in their pockets rather than frogs.

 And while some lament the lack of ambition from the announcement, John Biggs of TechCrunch thinks that’s a good thing.
 “That’s why Apple’s decision to launch iBooks 2 and the attendant editing tools is so important: it tears down a number of entrenched technologies while maintaining the scaffolding of familiarity.
 It leaves the stuff that works and saves the schools, students, and parents money and time.”